ssbc/ssb-conn-db/README.md

 # ssb-conn-db

 Module that manages a local registry of connectable peers.
-For use with the SSB CONN family of modules.
-See also [ssb-conn-hub](https://github.com/staltz/ssb-conn-hub).
+For use with the [SSB CONN](https://github.com/staltz/ssb-conn) family of modules.

 *Visual metaphor: a shelf of binders used for archival, holding static data on peers and their previous addresses used for connections.*